gbeckers/Darr/README.rst

 echos my own experiences).

 The goal of dArray is to help you save and use numeric data arrays from within Python in a way that is consistent with this idea.
+It is not a file format, but a standardized way of saving data that maximizes readability.

-It stores the data itself in a flat binary file.
+dArray stores the data itself in a flat binary file.
 This is a future-proof way of storing numeric data, as long as clear information is provided on how the binary data is organized.
 There is no header, because we want to assume as little a priori knowledge as possible.
 Instead, dArray writes the